 The biggest concern some pet parents have is this unit is not yet airline approved.

 The overall rating of the PetLuv Soothing Soft-sided Cat Carrier is 5 out of 5.
-This cat carrier is designed to give your feline the ultimate in comfort and the access points and folding design makes it convenient for pet parents.
+This model is designed to give your feline the ultimate in comfort and the access points and folding design makes it convenient for pet parents.

-This hard-sided cat carrier is perfect for those felines that dislike being put into a carrier.
+This hard-sided model is perfect for those felines that dislike being put in one.
 The top-loading feature allows you to simply lower kitty into the unit and latch the door closed.
 The durable plastic is completely washable and will stand up to tough wear-and-tear.
 The ergonomic handle makes it easier for you to carry, even if your cat is making a fuss inside the unit.

 One of the great things about this product is that since it is made of plastic it will be more durable and your cat will not be able to chew or claw his way out of it.
 Other pleasing features also include;